Why Does My Child Need A Crown?

 If the tooth that needs a dental crown has decay or is infected, a root canal may be needed.
 Your dentist will discuss this with you during your consultation.

-No, dental crowns should not hurt.
+You should not feel any pain during the dental crown procedure.
 Your dentist will use local anesthesia to numb the area before placing the crown.
 You may experience discomfort during and after the procedure, but this should subside within a few days.